WTW93: Everyone Is a Complete Idiot Except Bill Maher

 And I love this.

-I love, I think basically all of our fucking science should be reanalyzed through social justice lens or or just or I don't even want to say that, just like an accuracy lens.
+I love, I think basically all of our fucking science should be reanalyzed through a social justice lens or just, or I don't even want to say that, just like an accuracy lens.

 Yeah.

-Sexist racist biases, and it sucks that this gets cast as like, oh, let's take a feminist lens in some one sense that's true, but in another sense, I think it's unfair because it almost legitimizes the idea that this is a different way to analyze it, other than just like, no, it's just looking at for the truth better, you know.
+In one sense, that's true, but in another sense, I think it's unfair because it almost legitimizes the idea that this is a different way to analyze it.

-Like if we take away finding our understanding, yeah, re-looking at the same shit, but without a sexist assumption, because a lot of this work dates back to the fucking 60s and 40s and 30s, you know, like a lot of a lot of the fundamental, like foundational works of some of these fields are just racist white men who at the time had a bunch of racist sexist assumptions.
+Like if we take away our understanding, re-looking at the same shit, but without a sexist assumption, because a lot of this work dates back to the fucking 60s and 40s and 30s, you know, like a lot of the fundamental, like foundational works of some of these fields are just racist white men who at the time had a bunch of racist, sexist assumptions.

 Does that mean that all their science is invalid?